TheDavSmasher/startup/notes.md

 I have rented the <http://pixelshare.click> domain, redirected to my elastic IP.

 In HTML, you can use \<div\> to separate diferent areas of a screen verically. \<a href=link\> will insert a hyperlink in the text provided after the identifier.
 Images are similar, except it's \<img src=location\>.
 Add style=width:#px; for specific size.

+Input fields can have labels with label for="id" of the input field.
+Input fields are typed, can have id, need a name and value.

+Color default values are assigned with "#rrggbb" hex code.
+Input fields can have placeholder text, default values, and a pattern (defined with regex).

+For selectors defaults, mark an option as selected.
+For checkbox, mark as checked.